 Earl Haig (1918-2009) talks about his own experiences of war, The Earl Haig Fund and recent conflicts.

 Earl Haig: Brilliant or Butcher Debate for Second & Third Level.
-Using the resources contained within this exciting challenge write a speech (For & Against) for an upcoming debate on the founder of Poppyscotland: Earl Haig.
-Teacher’s Notes and Student’s Notes contained within the one challenge document.
+Using the resources contained within this challenge write a speech (For & Against) for an upcoming debate on the founder of Poppyscotland: Earl Haig.
+Teacher’s notes and student’s notes contained within the one challenge document.

 The Scots on the Western Front Debate Challenge.
-Learners are challenged to research and conduct a debate about the Scots importance to the overall success of the British army on the Western Front.
-Teacher’s Notes and Students’ Notes are combined into one easy to download document which is available as a Word or PDF file.
+Learners are challenged to research Scots on the Western Front and discuss their contribution to the overall success of the British army on the Western Front.
+Teacher’s notes and students’ notes are combined into one easy to download document which is available as a Word or PDF file.